For the Years Ended June 30, 2020 and 2019

 As part of its employment contract, the Massachusetts state university system has agreed to provide the Association with administrative office space and use of office equipment on the campus which employs the Association's treasurer.
 This benefit is not recognized in the financial statements.

 Each of the four members of the Executive Board receives a monthly stipend whereas the President and Treasurer receive $425 and $350, respectively, and the Vice President and Secretary each receive $250 per month.
-Additional monthly stipends are given to each of the nine chapter presidents in the amount of $225, and the appointed Membership Coordinator of each chapter receives a stipend ranging from $125 to $225 on a tiered system adjusting for the number of members in each chapter.
-The Association also provides a $75 monthly stipend for its appointed representative on the Health and Welfare Committee, and $350 to the Data Coordinator.
+Additional monthly stipends are given to each of the nine chapter presidents in amounts ranging from $225 to $275, the appointed Membership Coordinator of each chapter receives a stipend ranging from $100 to $225, and the Grievance Officer of each chapter receives a stipend ranging from $150 to $170, each being on a tiered system adjusting for the number of members in each chapter.
+The Association also provides a $75 monthly stipend for its appointed representative on the Health and Welfare Committee, $350 to the Data Coordinator, and $50 to the Web Manager.

 Officers and Executive Board Members